White Space (CSS Property) - white-space: { normal | nowrap | pre | pre-line | pre-wrap | inherit };

 white-space: pre;

-A value of normal dictates that sequences
+normal- A value of

 of whitespace will collapse into a single space character.
 Line

-breaks will occur wherever necessary to fill line boxes.
+breaks will occur wherever necessary to fill line boxes. nowrap- Specifying

-Specifying nowrap ensures that sequences of
+nowrapensures that sequences of

 whitespace will collapse into a single space character, but line

-breaks will be suppressed.
+breaks will be suppressed. pre- Specifying

-Specifying pre ensures that sequences of
+preensures that sequences of

 whitespace won’t collapse.
 Lines are only broken at new lines in the

-markup (or at occurrences of "\a" in generated
+markup (or at occurrences of"\a"in generated

-This value will cause sequences of whitespace to collapse into a
+content). pre-line- This value will cause sequences of whitespace to collapse into a

 single space character.
 Line breaks will occur wherever necessary to